 Pet food is always an important issue with pet owners.
 This economy is making it hard to afford the best foods.
 Be sure the supplement your dog's diet with real chicken and real beef.
 This is because the cheaper foods do not have much meat in them.
-I like to make sure and supplement their diets anyway whether they are on high priced food or not.

 If your pet eats dry food, you should consider soaking it in equal amounts of water to soften the kibble.

 I have two tiny dogs that were not eating well, so I cooked up pumpkin, sweet potato, and white potato.
 Once cooked I mashed it and added 1/2 of a boiled skinless chicken breast which I had chopped very finely.
-I stirred t all together.